Mein Kampf: Current availability

+Germany

 At the time of his suicide, Hitler's official place of residence was in Munich, which led to his entire estate, including all rights to Mein Kampf, changing to the ownership of the state of Bavaria.
 The government of Bavaria, in agreement with the federal government of Germany, refused to allow any copying or printing of the book in Germany.
 It also opposed copying and printing in other countries, but with less success.
-As per German copyright law, the entire text entered the public domain on 1 January 2016, upon the expiration of the calendar year 70 years after the author's death.
+Under German copyright law, the entire text entered the public domain on 1 January 2016, upon the expiration of the calendar year 70 years after the author's death.

 Owning and buying the book in Germany is not an offence.
 Trading in old copies is lawful as well, unless it is done in such a fashion as to "promote hatred or war."
 In particular, the unmodified edition is not covered by §86 StGB that forbids dissemination of means of propaganda of unconstitutional organizations, since it is a "pre-constitutional work" and as such cannot be opposed to the free and democratic basic order, according to a 1979 decision of the Federal Court of Justice of Germany.
 Most German libraries carry heavily commented and excerpted versions of Mein Kampf.
 In 2008, Stephan Kramer, secretary-general of the Central Council of Jews in Germany, not only recommended lifting the ban, but volunteered the help of his organization in editing and annotating the text, saying that it is time for the book to be made available to all online.

-A variety of restrictions or special circumstances apply in other countries.
+After the copyright expired, Mein Kampf was reprinted and sold on a large scale by a right-wing extremist publisher.
+Several thousand copies were confiscated during a raid.
+In a court ruling against the publisher's operator, the distribution of the unabridged, uncommented version of Mein Kampf was classified as Incitement of masses in accordance with Section 130 of the German Criminal Code.
+As a result of the ruling, Mein Kampf was added to the List of Media Harmful to Young People by the Federal Agency for Child and Youth Protection in the Media.

+Egypt

+In Egypt, the book was first translated into Arabic in 1937.
+It had a new translation in 1963 which was reprinted in 1995.
+The book was also displayed for sale in Cairo's state-run book fairs in 2007, 2021, and 2023.